f-karagoz/stm32-sensors/adxl345_f410/README.md

 ## Project Status ##
 **This project is currently in development.
-And, it is not ment to be used in this current situation!**
+And, it is not meant to be used in this current situation!**
 <br/><br/>

 *TO-DO:*